 The volunteer field training is 11 weeks long.
 In the seven months following the training, participants are invited to receive an optional mentor visit based on the priority concerns they identified during the creation of their plan.
 They are encouraged to complete one project from their action plan and complete their volunteer hours by the graduation date, which is roughly 10 months after the training begins.
-In the month prior to graduation, they are invited to complete a survey on the impacts of the program.
+One month before graduation, they are invited to complete a survey on

-The survey questions and results vary for each class but are consistent in trend from class to class.
+The survey questions and results vary for each class but trend consistently from class to class.